spring1843/go-dsa/greedy/README.md

 ## Implementation

-The process for developing a greedy algorithm can be structured into six steps.

 The process for developing a greedy algorithm can be broken down into six steps:

 1. Identify the optimal problem structure.